Seattle mayor, police chief sued by protesters, ACLU for ‘unnecessary violence’ at demonstrations

 Durkan and Best have continued to authorize unnecessary violence, despite repeated mounting complaints and despite “acknowledging that the majority of protesters have been peaceful,” the lawsuit says, citing statements to that effect by the leaders and apologies they’ve issued to protesters.

-The lawsuit says tear gas at demonstration downtown made protester Alexander Woldeab “feel like he was suffocating,” and says Seattle University student Alexandra Chen dealt with days of skin irritation after tear gas became trapped under the mask she was wearing to protect against COVID-19.
+The lawsuit says tear gas at a demonstration downtown made protester Alexander Woldeab “feel like he was suffocating,” and says Seattle University student Alexandra Chen dealt with days of skin irritation after tear gas became trapped under the mask she was wearing to protect against COVID-19.

 It says Nathalie Graham, a journalist with The Stranger, had to stop covering demonstrations on May 30 and June 2 because she was having trouble seeing and breathing after tear gas and flash-bang grenades were deployed.